Associate Professor of Wildlife Population Dynamics and Senior Research Scientist

 Dr. Daniel P. Collins is an Associate Professor of Wildlife Population Dynamics at Sul Ross State University and a Senior Research Scientist at the Borderlands Research Institute.
 He specializes in migratory bird and wetland ecology, with interests in how large-scale monitoring and applied science inform conservation decisions.

 A native of Pennsylvania, Dr. Collins earned his M.S. in Range and Wildlife Management from Sul Ross in 2004 and his Ph.D. from Stephen F. Austin State University in 2012.
 He spent 17 years with the U.S. Fish and Wildlife Service, first in Oregon and then in the Southwest Region as Migratory Game Bird Coordinator.
-His work included national and regional surveys for migratory game birds, and projects on species including sandhill cranes, mottled ducks, northern pintail, and redhead ducks, as well as some nongame birds’ such as snowy plovers, and long-billed curlews.
+His work included national and regional surveys for migratory game birds, and projects on species including sandhill cranes, mottled ducks, northern pintail, and redhead ducks, as well as some nongame birds’ such as snowy plovers, and white-faced ibis.
 His efforts helped shape management strategies across the Central and Pacific Flyways.